hatchvenom/socialization/README.md

 # Socialization

+NOTE: This is a fork of cmer's original version that includes a Favorite model that's exactly the same as the like model.
+I had a project that required both favorites and likes.

 Socialization is a Ruby Gem that allows any ActiveRecord model to `Follow`, `Like` and/or `Mention` any other model.
 ActiveRecord or Redis can be used as a data store.

 The Follow feature is similar to Twitter's follow.
 For example, John follows Jane.
 Unlike Facebook's "friendship", Follow is a one-way concept.
 The fact that John follows Jane doesn't mean that Jane follows John.